 New Jersey must pass legislation to protect its rare and endangered plant species or risk losing many of these species in the long run.

-PPA opposes this 30-inch natural gas pipeline that cuts through the Preservation Area of the Pinelands and exposes the aquifer and people to risks.
+A 30-inch natural gas pipeline that cuts through the Preservation Area of the Pinelands was built despite PPA’s opposition.

 PPA is actively engaged in supporting the Keep It Green campaign to ensure a stable source of funding for land conservation, farmland protection and historic preservation.